Treats low estrogen, relieves menopause symptoms, and lowers your risk of osteoporosis.

 This is a black box warning.
 The FDA requires this warning when there is a significant risk of serious or life-threatening effects that anyone taking the drug should consider.

-Tips from pharmacists and people taking Ogen (Estropipate)Final section.
+Common concerns from people taking Ogen (Estropipate)Final section.
 Do you want to return to drug navigation?